 Guided.
 Use entire disk with encrypted LVM.
 This creates a LUKS device (/dev/dm-0).
 Create a separate /home partition (it chooses 10 GB).

 When prompted for what to install (by tasksel), keep the defaults and::

 Update The System

 ("Update", AKA GNOME Software, should be installed but if not then install the package "gnome-software".)

 Run Update and install all the updates that have been released since this version of Debian was released.
 You may need to reboot afterwards if a newer Linux kernel was installed.

 Update won't remove old Linux kernels, to do this you need to instead use Synaptic Package Manager (under 'Installed (auto removable)') or apt-get.

-Synaptic > Settings > Repositories (or use the stand-alone program 'Software and updates')
+Synaptic > Settings > Repositories.
+Or use the stand-alone program 'Software & Updates'.
+Or use